SuperOfficeDocs/superoffice-docs/user-guide/en/forms/view.md

 ## Viewing options

-* **Recent**: Shows the forms you have been working on recently.
+* **Recent**: Shows the forms you have worked on recently.
 * **My forms**: Shows the forms that you have created.
 * **Active forms**: Shows only forms that are active.
-Forms can be deactivated manually, or are automatically deactivated at a specific date or when a specific number of submissions have been received.
+Forms can be deactivated manually, or are automatically deactivated at a specific date or when a specific number of submissions are received.
 * **All forms**: Shows all available forms.
 * **Search in forms**: Enter a search phrase and press **ENTER** or click the search icon ![icon][img2].